 I have given public lectures about my research at the University of North Carolina, Charlotte, Arizona State University and at Shakespeare’s Globe.
 I have also published articles in a wide range of journals and collections.
-I am currently working on a monograph for Routledge called Theatre Studios: Practices, Philosophies and Politics of Ensemble Theatre Making and co-editing with Cass Fleming Michael Chekhov in the Twenty-first Century: New Pathways, for Methuen.
-I’m also working on a research project with colleagues at the University of York to develop interactive video systems for use in rehearsal, and I continue to make theatre as both a director and a dramaturg.
+I am currently completing my first monograph, Theatre Studios: Practices, Philosophies and Politics of Ensemble Theatre Making (Routledge) and am co-editing, with Cass Fleming, Michael Chekhov in the Twenty-first Century: New Pathways (Methuen) and, with Caridad Svich, a special issue of Contemporary Theatre Review on the director Katie Mitchell.
+I’m also Lead Researcher on an Arts Council and Creative Scotland-funded research project on the employment of people with caring responsibilities in theatre with the campaign group Parents In Performing Arts.

 I am currently supervising PhD projects on: contemporary play-commissioning and play-development processes in UK theatres, actor training for musical theatre, and working as an actor in immersive theatre contexts.

 2016.
 ‘Jacques Lecoq and the Studio Tradition', in The Routledge Companion to Jacques Lecoq, edited by Mark Evans and Rick Kemp (Abingdon: Routledge), pp. 43-50.

 2015.
 'Acting, Skill and Artistry', in Shakespeare Studies, vol. 43, pp. 88-98.

 2015.
 ‘Training in a Cold Climate: Edited Transcript of Roundtable Discussion with Catherine Alexander, Alison Andrews, Tom Cornford, Matt Hargrave, Struan Leslie, Kylie Walsh’, Maria Kapsali, Theatre, Dance and Performance Training, 5.2, pp. 219-232.